rostvilikiy-beep/kv-manager/README.md

 - Mock data is returned when no Cloudflare credentials are provided
 - No secrets required for local development
 - CORS is configured to allow `http://localhost:5173`
+- R2 backup features work in local mode with mock data if R2 bucket not configured

 ## Production Deployment